Chieftain Imamu Estate, Virgo

 * * *

 When night fell, Atienna slipped out of bed, walked over to her bookcase, and selected a black tome from the highest shelf.
 It was a hollowed-out book and within it were several small glass bottles of paint and a roll of linen-bandages.
 She dipped her fingertips into the paint and dragged it across her face.
 A dot here, a dot there, a long stroke, and then she was unrecognizable.
-After wiping the paint off, she carefully wound the linen around her fingers and palm.
+After wiping the paint off her hands, she carefully wound the linen around her fingers and palm.
 A perfect fit.

 She hid away the paint and the roll back into the tome and stored it back on the shelf before she climbed on top of her bookcase.
 From there, she reached for a latch hidden in the corner of the ceiling.
 When she gave the latch a tug, it opened up a crawl space that she pulled herself up into.
 After she made sure to close it behind her, she crawled forward into the darkness until she reached a dead end.
 She then reached above her head and pushed.
 The ceiling gave way, and she broke out onto the rooftop.
 She nimbly, quietly pulled herself up onto the roof and crept to the edge of the building.
 Just beneath her view, she could see the guards standing resolute.